Kent Place School: Arts

-Kent Place School curriculum includes visual arts, dance, theater, and music, choral and instrumental, instruction in all grades.
+Kent Place School curriculum includes visual arts, dance, theater, and music, choral, and instrumental instruction in all grades.
 The on-site Hyde and Watson theater seats 260, where Upper School students produce two fully-staged productions each year.
 There is also an on-campus dance studio and art gallery.

 External Programs

 Kent Place School also offers three external programs independent from the school.
 Students do not need to be enrolled at Kent Place School to attend.

 Girls Leadership Institute

-The Girls' Leadership Institute (GLI) is a summer program for 4th - 10th grade girls with a goal to help them develop confidence and self-esteem while exploring leadership potential.
-GLI was established in 1996 as a summer program to help girls in 7th and 8th grades learn skills to develop strong leadership skills.
-In 2017, GLI expanded programming to include more grades and ages.
+The Girls' Leadership Institute (GLI) is a summer program for 4th - 10th grade girls, with a goal to help them develop confidence and self-esteem while exploring leadership potential.
+GLI was established in 1996 as a summer program to help girls in 7th and 8th grades learn skills to develop strong leadership.
+In 2017, GLI expanded its programming to include more grades and ages.

 The Ethics Institute at Kent Place School

 The Ethics Institute at Kent Place School was founded in May 2007 as a program offered to students and adults looking to explore the process and practice of ethical decision-making in primary and secondary school communities.
 It is led by founding director Karen Rezach.
 Focus topics include bioethics, entrepreneurship, design for social innovation, and AI.
 Professional development offerings, school consulting, and parent workshops are also offered.

 The Ethics Institute also supports the Kent Place Upper and Lower School Ethics Bowl teams.
 In 2018, the Upper School Ethics team was named the National High School Ethics Bowl champion.
 The Ethics Institute also publishes a student-run journal, The Lodestar.